jyoeymama/Phantom-Tracker/README.md

 Welcome to Phantom Tracker, A sophisticated mod that uses packets from phantoms to be sent to a players client with in game coordinates attached.

 This is one of the most powerful coordinate exploit made by Severedprince and Mewover!
+This mod was made for version 1.21 Minecraft (fabric).
+To use this mod, Simply drag it into your mods folder.
+Warning!
+You must have fabric api installed for thi mod to work properly! otherwise your game will crash.
+Please feel free to email me at jyomama28@gmail.com for any questions or suggestions.
+If you support what I do consider dropping a star or a follow!
+I love and apperciate all the support!
+Enjoy this cool mod!

 This is the file structure:
 ```